mmhshayer/mmhshayer.github.io/content/posts/docker-compose-nx.md

 draft: true
 ---

 Discover how to leverage Docker to streamline the development workflow of your applications.Suppose you have an application that has 2 frontend and one backend.
 It uses a redis database and a mongo database.
-You want to Dockerize it for ease of developement and deployment.
+You want to Dockerize it for ease of development and deployment.
 In that case, this blog post is for you.

 ## Preparation